PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 Again, there are theoretical ways to deal with that.

-In practice, [the documentation for RFC #1909's implementation](https://github.com/rust-lang/rust/blob/bb22eaf39e6e0a904a8f19a2a659620c12f03a24/src/doc/unstable-book/src/language-features/unsized-locals.md) currently says:
+In practice, [the documentation for RFC #1909's implementation](https://github.com/rust-lang/rust/blob/bb22eaf39e6e0a904a8f19a2a659620c12f03a24/src/doc/unstable-book/src/language-features/unsized-locals.md) `unsized_locals` currently says:

 > Another pitfall is repetitive allocation and temporaries.
 Currently the compiler simply extends the stack frame every time it encounters an unsized assignment.
 So for example, the code
 >